darianstlex/efx-forms/docs-site/docs/installation.md

 import { Form, Field } from 'efx-forms';
 ```

-ESM build with `.js` extensions is automatically generated for compatibility with modern bundlers.
+The build outputs ESM syntax which works with modern bundlers (Vite, Webpack 5, Rollup).

 ## Next Steps